papyrusglobal/papyrus-doc-network/doc/key_facts.rst

 * Block gas limit = 210284448

-* Unstaking lock period = 3 * 24 hours
+* Unstaking lock period = 3 * 24 hours (3 days)

-* Maximum gas allocation allowed for an address for X PPR stake = 3 * 24 * X in wei * blockGasLimit * 60 * 60 / (totalStake in wei + X in wei), where blockGasLimit = block gas limit, totalStake = total amount of PPRs staked before new stake (X) happened
+* Gas refill allocation for an address with X PPR stake = X in wei * blockGasLimit * 60 * 60 / totalStake in wei, where blockGasLimit = block gas limit, totalStake = total amount of PPRs staked in the network with X included
+(implementation notice: for the first stake created for the address gas is allocated immediately, for subsequent stakes gas is allocated once in an hour by gas refill process)

+* Gas refill interval = 60 * 60 seconds (1 hour)

-* Hourly gas allocation for an address for X PPR stake = X in wei * blockGasLimit * 60 * 60 / (totalStake in wei + X in wei), where blockGasLimit = block gas limit, totalStake = total amount of PPRs staked before new stake (X) happened
+* Maximum gas allocation limit for an address with X PPR stake = 3 * 24 * X in wei * blockGasLimit * 60 * 60 / totalStake in wei, where blockGasLimit = block gas limit, totalStake = total amount of PPRs staked in the network with X included

 ------------------------